python-microservices/pyms/docs/configuration.md

 ## Looking for Configuration file with Kubernetes Configmaps
 By default, the Microservice class searches for a config.yml in the same path.
 You can set a different route or set a json file.
-To change this path, you must define an environment variable called `CONFIGMAP_FILE`.
+To change this path, you must define an environment variable called `PYMS_CONFIGMAP_FILE`.

 This way of looking for the configuration is useful when you work with Docker and Kubernetes.
 For example, you could integrate a configmap of Kubernetes, with this microservice and a deployment with: